zhangjiangen11/Roommate/README.md

 - Simple layout edit, akin to putting CSGBox3D on scene and setting it's size.

-- Automatically apply properties to level by defined rules using the RoommateStyle derived resources.
+- Automatically change properties of a level by user-created rules using the RoommateStyle derived resources.
+Styles are defined declaratively, like in CSS or SQL.

 - Plugin doesn't affect your game's performance.
 Roommate doesn't run background tasks, periodic checks etc. After generating level it will idle until next generation is requested.